List of winners of the National Book Award: Award for Translated Literature

+An award for translated works was first established in 1967.
+The standard $1000 cash prize was initially provided by the National Translation Center, which had been founded at the University of Texas at Austin in 1965 with a grant from the Ford Foundation.

-The first translation award ran from 1968 to 1983 and was for fiction only, the translated author could be living or dead (e.g. Virgil won in 1973).
+The first translation award ran from 1967 to 1983 and was for fiction only; the translated author could be living or dead.

 The National Book Award for Translated Literature was inaugurated in 2018 for fiction or non-fiction, where both author and translator were alive at the beginning of the awards cycle.

-Children's Books
+Children's books

 Nonfiction subcategories 1964 to 1983

 This section covers awards from 1964 to 1983 in categories that differ from the "current categories" in name.
 Some of them were substantially equivalent to current categories.